 How far in advance should we book?
 How many clients do you take on?

-I take on 2-3 birth story clients a month.
+I take on 2-3 birth story clients a month and some months I am off-call and do not offer Birth Stories.
 It is best to reserve your date as soon as possible usually around the 20th week of pregnancy.
 Maternity and newborn sessions should be scheduled around this time.
 However, please check in because I may have room for you!!

 How do we secure our due date?

 Do you have a back-up?
 What if you can't make it?

 Yes I do!
 I always work with a reliable back up photographer, Jill from This Is Family.
 This is a photographer whom I trust and whose work I greatly respect.
 I would use a back-up in case of a family emergency or if two births were happening at the same time.
 Depending on the situation the back up photographer might come for a couple hours or be with you the entire birth.
 We can chat more about back-up photographers at our meeting, at which time you can request to meet her as well.

 Do I need to talk to my provider to see if he/she will allow a birth photographer?

 It is your responsibility to make sure your provider and hospital will allow photography during your labor and delivery.
 If you are having a homebirth I can assure you that birth photography will be welcome.